• IEEE.org

 "The approach has been validated in a real-world scenario, with the results demonstrating how the analysis of user-generated content provided by a specific community can be exploited to build attractive messages," Dragoni writes in his study entitled "A Three-Phase Approach for Exploiting Opinion Mining in Computational Advertising."

-computational advertising on Amazon and Twitter
+computational advertising on Amazon and Twittercomputational advertising on Amazon and Twitter

 The workflow of the presented three-phase approach: (a) extracting aspects from user-generated content and creating clusters with semantically correlated labels, (b) computing aspect polarities, and (c) managing users profiles to infer the most interesting aspects to be exploited.
 User-generated reviews are used as input for the first two phases.
 The third phase combines the outcomes of the first two with the user profiles built from Twitter timelines.
 The merged data serves as input for the message generator component that produces the final set of tweets created to attract users.